linebender/linebender.github.io/content/blog/2024-11-04-tmix-10/index.md

 ## Piet

 Piet is a 2d graphics library which abstracts over platform-native graphics APIs.
+Linebender is focused on [Vello](#vello) rather than Piet for performance reasons, but some users may find Piet useful, as it relies on more mature renderers and is more compatible with older platforms.
 During October, we released [Piet 0.7.0](https://github.com/linebender/piet/releases/tag/v0.7.0).

 Some key updates from October included in this release are: